-- Take care not to damage vegetation, especially in higher altitudes where it can be very sensitive to human trampling.
+- Take care not to damage vegetation, especially at higher altitudes where it can be susceptible to human trampling.

-- Do not light fires on peaty soils and dry grass because of the risk of fire.
+- Do not light fires on top of peaty soils and dry grass because of the risk of fire.

 - Do not pollute water courses with careless camping – and never go to the toilet within 30m of fresh or running water.